As a recruiter, I am often asked which job candidates do I submit to my clients?

 Some of the employer’s requirements may not seem tied to the job, but are set in stone regardless (for example, graduated from a certain school/program or military experience).

-Form can include the candidate’s physical attributes.
+For some jobs, “form” can include the candidate’s physical attributes.
 Some candidates must be able to lift 50 lbs or be able to climb ladders.
-Requirements can also include ability to do third-shift or fluency in a foreign language.

 With “Form,” you've either got it or you don’t.
 It is easy to determine a match in this area.